Central Elementary and Rommelt Elementary

 We ask that Elementary students provide payments to their classroom teacher during morning homeroom rather than taking it through the lunch line.
 This will speed up the lunch line which will give your student more time to eat.

-NEW!!
 At the High School, students can get a Grab and Go Breakfast in the Mountie Lodge.
 They will be permitted to take it to their first class.
-Or, if they prefer, they can still enjoy breakfast in the cafeteria.
+Or, if they prefer, they can still enjoy breakfast in the cafeteria before the start of the day or during morning study halls.

 If your student qualifies for Free Lunch, they can also have a Free Breakfast everyday.